miconda/vscode-goto-symbol-stack/README.md

 ## Extension Settings

-Following VSCode commands and key bindings are exported by this extension.
+Following VSCode commands with key bindings are exported by this extension.

 ```
     {